Overview

 Capacity strengthening and support

 SIEL isn’t just about producing evidence—it’s about supporting FCDO staff to use that evidence effectively.
 SIEL provides tailored training sessions that are open to all FCDO staff and cater to different levels of experience with impact evaluations.
-From beginner to advanced sessions on managing complex evaluations, these trainings are designed to build capacity to commission, understand, and use evaluation results in decision-making.
+From beginner to advanced sessions on managing complex evaluations, these training sessions are designed to build capacity to commission, understand, and use evaluation results in decision-making.

 Dissemination and research uptake

 Generating high-quality evidence is only part of the equation—making sure that evidence is effectively used is just as crucial.
-Once evaluations are complete, SIEL will support the wide dissemination of findings across FCDO and beyond.
+SIEL will support the wide dissemination of findings across FCDO and beyond.
 SIEL will work closely with FCDO teams to help them interpret and apply the evidence in their work.
 This will strengthen knowledge management and organizational learning within FCDO and help deliver more impactful and sustainable programs and policies.

 How to get involved